Battle of Kolwezi: Preparation

 French radio operator in a Jeep.

 On 16 May at 00:45, the French 2nd Foreign Parachute Regiment, led by Colonel Philippe Erulin, was put on alert.
 A meeting took place in West Germany between Belgian and French officials to coordinate a common operation.
 The meeting was a failure, as the French wanted to deploy their forces to neutralise the rebels and secure the city, while the Belgians wanted to evacuate foreigners.
 Eventually the Belgian Paracommando Regiment was sent independently.
 Meanwhile, elements of the planned operation started to leak into the press, causing fears that surprise would be lost if swift action were not taken.

 On 17 May, soldiers of the 2e REP embarked in four DC-8s of the French airline UTA and were flown from Solenzara in Corsica to Kinshasa.
 Heavy equipment followed in a Boeing 707, arriving on the 18th at 23:15.
 Preparation took place at Kinshasa military airport, notably instruction in using American parachutes that took place on the night of 18/19 May.
 A briefing also took place, given by Colonel Yves Gras, the French military attaché in Kinshasa.
-At 11:00, the first wave took off in two French Transalls and four Zairian C-130 Hercules.
+At 11:00, the first wave took off in two French Transalls and four Zairian C-130 Hercules, piloted by the United States military.
 Meanwhile, the Belgian Paracommandos were regrouping in Kamina.

 The first C-130 of the Belgian Air Force took off on 18 May at 13:15 from Melsbroek Air Base, bound for Kamina via Kinshasa.
 At the time authorisation for the crossing of French airspace had not yet been given, and it was obtained just as the third C-130 was taking off.
 Thirty-six hours afterwards, the Paracommando Regiment was deployed in Zaire and ready for action.